Your Complete Guide to T. Rex Dinosaurs!

 on thier chart is Compsognathus, a tiny 1m

-The best way to gauge the speed of a dinosaur is to study the dinosaurs track way.
+The best way to gauge the speed of a dinosaur is to study the dinosaurs tracks.

 Unfortunately, there is a lack of Tyrannosaurus track ways.
-There has been a few isolated foot prints found in western U.S. and Mongolia,
+There have been a few isolated foot prints found in the western U.S. and Mongolia,

 but these isolated footprints tell us nothing about the dinosaurs speed.

-There has only been two trackways discovered so far.
+There have only been two trackways discovered so far.

-1 The first trackway is from British Columbia.
+1: The first trackway is from British Columbia.
 It was excavated between 2011 and 2012 and recently published in 2014 (McCrea et al, 2014).
 This track way consists of 3 individual Tyrannosaurs walking together.
 Based on the gate of one of the track ways, it has been deduced that one of the tyrannosaurs was walking between 6.5 - 8.5 km/hr (4 - 5.3 mph) (McCrea et al, 2014).
 Unfortunately, this track way is of a Tyrannosaurs walking, not running.
-So the running speed of a tyrannosaurus based on this trackway cannot be determined.
+So the running speed from this trackway cannot be determined.

 However, when compared to other dinosaurs, T. rex, had a faster walking / trotting speed than other large herbivores, including its prey, the duckbilled dinosaurs (Smith et al., 2016).